CharlieHerbst331/project-automations-temp/README.md

-# GitHub Projects Tutorial
+# Advanced GitHub Projects with Automations

-Welcome to this interactive tutorial on GitHub Projects!
-This repository will guide you through creating and using GitHub Projects to manage your work.
+Welcome to this interactive tutorial on automating GitHub Projects for efficient workflows!
+This repository will guide you through creating a project board and implementing powerful automations using GitHub Projects V2.

 ## How This Works
-As you complete each step, go to the actions tab and run the corresponding complete step button.
-Follow along to learn GitHub Projects step by step.
+As you complete each step, go to the actions tab and run the workflow that corresponds with the step that you completed

-## Step 1: Create Your First Project
+## Step 1: Create a Project Board with Custom Fields
-Your first task is to create a new Project for this repository.
+Let's start by creating a project board with fields designed for automation.

-### 📋 Task: Create a Project
+### 📋 Task: Create a Project with Custom Fields
 1. Go to the "Projects" tab at the top of this repository
 2. Click "Create project"
 3. Select "Board" as the template
-4. Name your project "My Learning Project"
+4. Name your project "Automated Workflow"
 5. Click "Create"
+6. Add the following custom fields:
+   - "Status" as a "Single select" with options: Backlog, In Progress, Under Review, Completed
+   - "Priority" as a "Single select" with options: Low, Medium, High, Critical
+   - "Due Date" as a "Date" field
+   - "Effort" as a "Number" field
+   - "Assignee" as a "Person" field

 Once completed, go to the **Actions** tab and run the "Complete Step 1" workflow to proceed to the next step.

-### 📚 What are GitHub Projects?
-GitHub Projects is a customizable, flexible tool for planning and tracking work on GitHub.
-Projects provide a spreadsheet-like experience that can be customized to your needs, helping you organize tasks, track progress, and prioritize your work.
+### 📚 Why Custom Fields Matter for Automation
+Custom fields act as triggers and conditions for automations.
+Well-structured fields make it possible to create powerful, targeted workflows that update automatically based on specific conditions or events.

-### ⏳ Waiting for you to create a project...
+### ⏳ Waiting for you to create a project with custom fields...

 <!-- STEP: 1 -->